eh44/UWRL-Hydroponics-GUI/README.md

 Requirements for set up
 Supplies needed
-One Raspberry 4
+One Raspberry Pi 4 with power supply
-A USB camera with a fish eye lense
+A USB camera with a fish eye lens
 3d printer
 4 zip ties
-4 screws (name the size)
+4 screws that fit in the Raspberry Pi

 Clone this repository by running the following command in a terminal, preferably in linux or WSL
 ```bash